-As part of efforts to stem the spread of the virus, the state of Ohio has implemented multiple preventive measures including: Closing schools, limiting mass gatherings, encouraging proper cleaning and handwashing, etc. to help reduce the impact of coronavirus.
+As part of efforts to stem the spread of the virus, the state of Ohio has implemented multiple preventive measures, including the issuance of a Stay at Home order, to help reduce the impact of COVID-19.
 These measures will slow the spread of the virus and will reduce the impact on our healthcare system.

 - Get adequate sleep and eat well-balanced meals

 - Wash hands often with water and soap (20 seconds or longer)